Dasio/go-stremio/examples/advanced/README.md

   - The user data type is registered so that go-stremio passes an object of the struct to the handler and no additional decoding or JSON unmarshalling is required
 - It uses a custom "auth" middleware to block unauthorized requests to selected endpoints
   - This showcases how user data can be used when go-stremio doesn't pass an already decoded and unmarshalled object to the method
-  - This showcases how to use the `fiber.Ctx` object in a custom middleware
 - It contains a `web` directory with an `index.html` file which is served when visiting the `/configure` endpoint in a browser.
   - The page allows a user to 1. enter their credentials and 2. select their favorite stream type (torrent or HTTP)
 - It uses a custom middleware for the `/stream` endpoint which logs the movie name a user is asking for